Hofls/devops/remote-access/vpn/openvpn/client/openvpn.md

     * `systemctl start openvpn@dt-config`
     * Test - `curl http://INSERT_URL_HERE`
     * Logs - `journalctl -f`
+* If VPN should always be running - look at `linux/other.md -> Systemd`

 #### Etc
 * To run two VPNs at the same time